Former Staff

 Amy joined the PPIC as support staff in early 2019 following the completion of her M.S. in Food Science at the University of Minnesota under the advisement of Dr. B. Pam Ismail.
 Her research focused on characterizing the storage stability of a novel perennial grain, Intermediate Wheatgrass, in response to steam treatment.
 Although she has never worked with proteins directly, her 5 years of experience in Dr. Ismail's lab amidst protein work has enormously contributed to her knowledge on proteins research -- and her desire to learn more!
 Prior to coming to the University of Minnesota, Amy received her B.S. in Food and Nutrition Science, as well as Dietetics, from St. Catherine University in St. Paul, MN.
 She also completed an internship with Catallia Mexican Foods in Eagan, MN.
 Amy has a strong interest in the confluence of food science and nutritional science, and recently received her Registered Dietitian license (April 2019) following a 9 month internship in collaboration with the University of Minnesota, The Emily Program, and Regions Hospital.
 Amy is responsible for coordinating PPIC events, communications, and web design, as well as managing member relations and is proud to be a member of the PPIC team!
 Amy is currently working as a Food Technologist at Agropur, La Crosse, WI.

-Therese Liffrig, Program Coordinator, [email protected]
+Therese Liffrig, Former Program Coordinator, [email protected]

 Therese